createwithabd/createwithabd/README.md

 Hi 👋,   I'm
 <h1>Abdullah Amjad</h1>

 A `Technical Solution Engineer`  interested in developing web applications and softwares.
 I love working with `python` and developed different web application using `python` frameworks like `django` and `Flask`.
-I have projects related to NLP, and Data Science as well.
+I have done projects related to NLP, and Data Science as well.

 <br>
 <br>